TanYa-Go/TanjaG.Portfolio/testing.md

 #### Navigation

 - Top navigation is fully functional, all links lead to the relevant section on the page
-- When the user scrolls down the navbar disappear and when they scroll up the navbar will reappear
+- When the user scrolls down the navbar disappear and when they scroll up the navbar will reappear.
+This functionality is diabled for tablet and mobile device for better user experience.
 - Mobile navigation toggle "hamburger" working as expecting, opening the navigation on smaller screens